About The Japanese Friendship Garden of Phoenix

 The teahouse and surrounding tea garden were completed in November 1996, the 20th anniversary of our Sister City relationship.
-The project features a stroll garden, tea garden, a stone garden, and a courtyard garden.
-All of the decorative features that you see in the garden and the hundreds of thousands of hours required to design and guide its construction are gifts from the City of Himeji and its citizens.
+The project features a stroll garden, tea garden, and a dry garden.
+All the decorative features that you see in the garden and the thousands of hours required to design and guide its construction are gifts from the City of Himeji and its citizens.

 Our Mission & Vision

-The Japanese Friendship Garden of Phoenix, RoHoEn is an authentic 3.5 acre Japanese Stroll Garden with a tea garden and a tea house.
-This tranquil and beautiful setting features more than 1,500 tons of hand-picked rock, stone foot bridges, lanterns and more than 50 varieties of plants.
-As you stroll the path, you will enjoy flowing streams, a 12-foot waterfall, and a Koi pond with over 300 colorful Koi fish.
+The Japanese Friendship Garden of Phoenix, Rohoen, is an authentic 3.5 acre Japanese Stroll Garden with a tea garden and a tea house.
+This tranquil and beautiful setting features more than 1,500 tons of hand-picked rock, stone foot bridges, lanterns and more than 85 varieties of plants.
+As you stroll the path, you will enjoy flowing streams, a 14-foot waterfall, and a koi pond with over 300 colorful Koi fish.

 The devoted and friendly relationship between the Sister Cities of Phoenix and Himeji, Japan is reflected in the name chosen by its creators.

-鷺 RO Japanese word for Heron, a bird symbol of Himeji City.
-Shira Sagi Jou, or the White Heron, is a 300-year-old medieval castle in Himeji.
+鷺 Ro - Japanese word for Heron, a symbol of Himeji City.
+Shira Sagi Jou, or the White Heron, is the name of the famous Himeji Castle, a UNESCO World Heritage Site.

 Our Sister City - Himeji